DhananjaDinethmi/helloworld_2/README.md

 test_1
 hi....
 I'm Dhanaja
-interseted to start a new journey with GitHub
+and interseted to start a new journey with GitHub